Each Village Plan describes:

 [Click on your village in the map to see your local Village Plan]

 Other villages across the borough will then move forward with their plans in 2014 and beyond, eventually covering the whole borough.
 Ham and Petersham are proceeding separately with a local Neighbourhood Plan for their area.

 For more information about these events:

-Updated: 10 April 2014
+Updated: 8 September 2014